 What else is there to do at Longleat?

 We would have liked to have taken LP on the train ride, to see Postman Pat’s village, on the adventure castle, to cool off in the splash pools and to see the Birds of Prey displays but we didn’t have time – the safari took at least an hour and a half longer than it should have.

-We used Tesco vouchers to pay for our day out.
-The two children, being under 3 were free.
+We used Tesco loyalty card vouchers to pay for our day tickets for our trip.
+The two children, being under 3 were free and we didn’t need to book in advance – just switch our clubcard vouchers for Longleat ones online.
 If we had of paid £31.50 per adult and £22.50 for a child over the age of 3 I would have been incredibly disappointed with the day out – £108 for a family of 4 to be held hostage by dangerous animals in a tree lined car park for half the day is not my idea of a good value day out.